 As per ORSANCO's Biological Assessment protocol, a required minimum of 15 fish samples and/or 10 macro samples must be collected in each pool in order to derive a viable assessment.
 The 10 macro samples must be comprised of deep Hester-Dendy samplers and/or multihabitat kick samples.
 Multihabitat kick samples will only be used when deep Hester-Dendy samples are lost, unrecoverable, or otherwise disturbed, provided the multihabitat kick samples contain at least 200 individuals.
-Minimum sample number criteria (15 fish and 10 macro respectively) are standardized and comparability necessary to ensure between assessments.
+Minimum sample number criteria (15 fish and 10 macro respectively) are standardized and necessary ensure comparability between to assessments.